-Over a century, Dar es Salaam has developed from a sluggish Zaramo fishing village into a thriving tropical metropolis boasting a variety of restaurants, craft markets, and beaches to traverse.
+Over a century, Dar es Salaam that has developed from a fishing village into a thriving coastal metropolis boasting a variety of restaurants, bars, shopping malls, craft markets, and beaches to traverse.
 Sprawling with some of the most vital sea routes in the world, it is East Africa's second-busiest port after Mombasa, Kenya and Tanzania's financial hub.
 Despite this, the city has managed to maintain a peaceful feel.

 Arriving in the city for the first time, one is met by graceful sail dhows that are triangular in shape and a great beach ambiance.
 It also serves as a springboard for African Mecca visitors to Tanzania's many wildlife sanctuaries and parks such as Mikumi, Selous, Ruaha, Serengeti, Ngorongoro, Katavi, Mahale Mountains,Lake Manyara or Tarangire, and Gombe.
 Most visit the warm tropical climate to enjoy the beaches.
 Tanzania has the biggest concentration of wildlife per square kilometer in the world.

 This city boasts numerous beaches, historical buildings, ports, and a great market.